yongjia97/scrabble-points-calculator/README.md

 5. Run the server
   # npm start
- ##The back end application running on port 8080.The server is a back-end application responsible for processing HTTP requests and providing data and services to the front-end application.It is running at (http://localhost:8080) ##

 1. Execute the unit test for ScrabblePointsCalculator and TopScoreView components.
 You can see the results in your terminal.
   # cd scrabble-points-calculator/frontend